mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Go crazy with test names

 Good developers write function names that are concise.
-Imagine the following two names:
+Imagine that you're naming a function and deciding between the following two names:

-* `accountIsActive`
 * `userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid`
+* `isAccountActive`

-Most developers would choose the first option (except for Java developers, for whom both names are shocking terse).
-The second name conveys more information, but the first name conveys a similar idea and doesn't clutter up the screen or burden callers with typing a 57-character name on every invocation.
+Most developers would choose the second option (except for Java developers, for whom both names are offensively terse).
+The first name conveys more information, but the second name conveys a similar idea and doesn't clutter up the screen or burden callers with typing a 57-character name on every invocation.

 Circumstances are different for test functions.
 Developers never write *calls* to test functions, so that consideration is gone.
 A developer only has to type out a test name once: in the function signature.
 Given this, brevity matters, but it matters much less than for other functions.
 Therefore.